switcherapi/switcher-client-java/README.md

 <dependency>
   <groupId>com.github.switcherapi</groupId>
   <artifactId>switcher-client</artifactId>
-  <version>1.3.4</version>
+  <version>${switcher-client.version}</version>
 </dependency>
 ```

-## Context properties
+## Client Context Properties
-#### Newest versions - v1.2.x and v1.3.x
-SwitcherContext implements all external configurations regarding API access and SDK behaviors.
-This new approach has eliminated unnecessary boilerplates and also has added a new layer for security purposes.

-Similarly as frameworks like Spring Boot, Log4j, the SDK also requires creating an external properties file that will contain all the settings.
+Define a feature class that extends SwitcherContext.
+This implementation will centralize all features in a single place of your application and will have all the operations and features available to access the API remotely as well local snapshots.

+The Client SDK configuration must be defined in a properties file that contains all settings for your application to start communicating with the API.

-1. Inside the resources folder, create a file called: switcherapi.properties.
+1. Inside a resources folder, create a file called: switcherapi.properties.

 Configure the parameters according to the definition below.
 You can also use environment variables using the standard notation ${VALUE:DEFAULT_VALUE}